i-love-flamingo/example-helloworld/Readme.md

 # Flamingo Tutorial "Example Helloworld"

-The "example-helloworld" is a tutorial to learn the basic concepts of the web framework flamingo in a step by step process.
+The "example-helloworld" is a tutorial to learn the basic concepts of the application framework flamingo in a step by step process.
-In this tutorial we will create a web application that renders a template with some dynamic data.
+In this tutorial we will create a web application that renders a template with some dynamic data and also offers a simple API.
 At the end of the tutorial this application is production ready and can be deployed - for example in a container runtime.

 You will come into contact with some basic concepts and principles when creating Go applications with the Flamingo web framework.